Analysing quantum systems with randomised measurements: Introduction

 \section{Introduction}

-A key difference between classical and quantum information processing is the number of possible measurements.
-While for a classical bit, only a single type of measurement is possible, i.e. reading out its binary value, an infinite number of different measurements can be applied to even a single quantum bit.
+A key difference between classical and quantum information processing is the number of possible measurements one can perform.
+While for a classical bit only a single type of measurement is possible, namely reading out its binary value, an infinite number of different measurements can be applied to even a single quantum bit.
 Broadly speaking, this review explores the possibilities which arise when these measurements are chosen randomly.
-In fact, in many practical scenarios, a certain amount of randomness is unavoidable, for example, due to imperfect measurement setups or transfer of states through communication channels.
-It was observed in several of these scenarios that randomised measurements are powerful tools for the analysis of quantum systems~\cite{munroe_photon_1995, two-photon_beenakker_2009, liang_nonclassical_2010, laing_reference_2010,peeters_observation_2010, wallman_generating_2011, van_enk_measuring_2012, shadbolt_guaranteed_2012, laskowski_experimental_2012, palsson_experimentally_2012, laskowski_optimized_2013}, but only in recent years a systematic approach was developed.
-In particular, there are now detailed strategies how randomised measurements allow to detect and characterise entanglement, to determine certain invariant state properties and certify Bell-type quantum correlations.
+While it was observed some time ago that randomised measurements are powerful tools for the analysis of quantum systems~\cite{munroe_photon_1995, two-photon_beenakker_2009, liang_nonclassical_2010, laing_reference_2010,peeters_observation_2010, wallman_generating_2011, van_enk_measuring_2012, shadbolt_guaranteed_2012, laskowski_experimental_2012, palsson_experimentally_2012, laskowski_optimized_2013}, only in recent years a systematic approach was developed.
+In particular, detailed strategies have been proposed which employ randomised measurements to detect and characterise entanglement, to determine certain invariant state properties and to certify Bell-type quantum correlations.
 These are the topics covered here.